craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Last Known Keeper: None, see Entry Description.

 	Entry Description: GME-013 is, at the time of record, an uncontained non-threat, located at ///REDACTED///, an area in the relative south-east of the Underdark.

+	GME-013 is a large glowing cyan-blue gemstone estimated to be roughly 36' in diameter, though its current location prevents acurrate measurement.
+GME-013 actively and consistently emits a field of organically attractive material, since identified as diffused Earth Essance, which aggresively encourages growth of local flora and provides the resources necessary to do so.
 ```

 #### Relics of the Druids